Through the Judge's Eyes: Inferred Thinking Traces Improve Reliability of LLM Raters: Conclusion

 \subsection{Ablation Study}

+\paragraph{Ablation on Thinking Traces in SFT} To disentangle the contribution of reasoning traces from the general benefits of SFT, we trained the same base model using only the final ratings from all available training data across all tasks.
+Table~\ref{tab:rating_only} shows that the model trained exclusively on ratings suffered a performance drop across multiple tasks compared to the trace-augmented model, resulting in overall performance slightly worse than the baseline.
+This suggests that the model's inability to utilize intermediate reasoning steps during inference hinders its evaluation capability.
+Therefore, these results confirm that the generated thinking traces are an essential component for grounding the model's final judgments.

 \paragraph{Ablation on Refinement Components} To understand the individual contributions of our two-stage refinement process, we conduct an ablation study using thinking traces from \texttt{DeepSeek R1} on three diverse tasks: \textit{Short Story (Engagement)}, \textit{Chatbot Response (Correctness)}, and \textit{News Summary (Consistency)}.
 To isolate the effect of each component, we create two separate versions of each codebook: one with only the task instructions refined and another with only the scoring rubric refined, and then assess Human-LLM rater alignment.
 Results in Table~\ref{tab:ablation_component} show that \textbf{both instruction refinement and rubric refinement enhance performance, though their relative impact depends on the specific weaknesses of the original codebook}.
 For the \textit{Chatbot Response} task, instruction refinement yields larger gains, increasing Kendall's $\tau$ from 0.354 to 0.374, compared to 0.359 from rubric refinement.
 In contrast, rubric refinement proves more effective for \textit{News Summary}, raising $\tau$ from 0.166 to 0.185, whereas instruction refinement provides only a marginal increase to 0.168.
 For the \textit{Short Story} task, both refinements deliver comparably strong improvements.
 This analysis reveals that the optimal refinement strategy depends on the original codebook's deficiencies: rubric refinement is most beneficial when the original lacks a detailed rating scale (as with News Summary), while instruction refinement is critical when it lacks a step-by-step guideline, even with a detailed rubric (as with Chatbot Response).
 These findings validate our two-stage approach, highlighting its robustness in addressing distinct types of flaws in annotation guidelines.